-ii) sites which have exceptional cultural traditions or records of former civilizations that have influenced the ecological character of the wetland: iii) sites where the ecological character of the wetland depends on the interaction with local communities or indigenous peoples: iv) sites where relevant non-material values such as sacred sites are present and their existence is strongly linked with the maintenance of the ecological character of the wetland: 24.
-La and tenure/ownership: a) within the Ramsar site: State owned (100%) , che surrounding area: owned (100%) 0F C urrent land (including water) use: hin the Ramsar site: , pers living on the west coast of Spitsbergen have occasionally been given permission to collect eider down after nesting birds have left the islands. b) in the surroundings/catchment: No human activity except for ships passing Forlandet Island.
-26. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects: a) within the Ramsar site: ach factors are known. b) in t the surrounding area: Increa asing tourism, oil spill from ships and oil/gas development projects in this part of the Arctic is a ble threat. a) Lis onservation measures taken: t national and/or international category and legal status of protected areas, including boundary In parti onships with the Ramsar site: icular, if the site is partly or wholly a World Heritage Site and/or a UNESCO Biosphere Reserve, please give the names of under these designations.
-The Ramsar site was established as a Nature reserve July 1th 1973.
-The boundaries for the Ramsar site are the same as for the bird sanctuary. nature reserve lies within Forlandet National Park (established in 1973) where hunting of all birds nammals are permanently prohibited.
-The si The site is part of the Important Bird Area "Forlandet National Park" (IBA - SJ004)
+- ii) sites which have exceptional cultural traditions or records of former civilizations that have influenced the ecological character of the wetland: - iii) sites where the ecological character of the wetland depends on the interaction with local communities or indigenous peoples: - iv) sites where relevant non-material values such as sacred sites are present and their existence is strongly linked with the maintenance of the ecological character of the wetland:

+24. Land tenure/ownership:

+a) within the Ramsar site: State owned (100%)

+b) in the surrounding area: State owned (100%)

+25. Current land (including water) use:

+a) within the Ramsar site:

+Trappers living on the west coast of Spitsbergen have occasionally been given permission to collect eider down after nesting birds have left the islands.

+b) in the surroundings/catchment: No human activity except for ships passing.

+26. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects:

+a) within the Ramsar site:

+No such factors are known.

+b) in the surrounding area: Increasing tourism, oil spill from ships and oil/gas development projects in this part of the Arctic is a possible threat.

+27. Conservation measures taken:

+a) List national and/or international category and legal status of protected areas, including boundary relationships with the Ramsar site:

+In particular, if the site is partly or wholly a World Heritage Site and/or a UNESCO Biosphere Reserve, please give the names of the site under these designations.

+The Ramsar site was established as a nature reserve area July 1th 1973.
+The boundaries for the Ramsar site are the same as for the Dunøyane nature reserve.

+The nature reserve lies within South Spitsbergen National Park (established in 1973) where hunting of all birds and mammals are permanently prohibited.

-b) If appropriate, list the IUCN (1994) protected areas category/ies which apply to the site (tick the box c) Does an officially approved management plan exist; and is it being implemented?: No management plan exists .
+b) If appropriate, list the IUCN (1994) protected areas category/ies which apply to the site (tick the box or boxes as appropriate):

-Ia $\square$ ;Ib $\square$ ; II $\square$ ; III $\square$ ; IV $\square$ ; V $\square$ ; VI $\square$ or boxes as appropriate):
+Ia \square ; Ib \square ; II \square ; III \square ; IV \square ; V \square ; VI \square c) Does an officially approved management plan exist; and is it being implemented?: No management plan exists.

-d) Describe any other current management practices:
+d) Describe any other current management practices: None